 Where are all the REAL PEACH BLOSSOMS (momo no hana, 桃の花) around the time of the PEACH FESTIVAL (momo no sekku, 桃の節句)- another name for the Hina Doll Festival

 By Avi Landau

 Why then is the Peach Festival on March 3rd?
-Well, that’s what happens when you CHANGE THE CALENDAR, as the Japanese did back in 1873, after having used the Chinese lunar calender for about 1200 years.
-The festival should be celebrated on the 3rd day of the 3rd month, which with the old calendar (kyureki) was about one month later than March 3rd (this year it will be March 29th), when the peach Blossoms ACTUALLY DO bloom.
-And while some people in certain regions do continue to celebrate the Doll Festival according to the KYUREKI, now most Japanese do so on the 3rd day of the NEW 3rd month, which is March.
+Well, that’s what happens when you CHANGE THE CALENDAR, as the Japanese did back in 1873, after having used the Chinese lunar calendar for about 1200 years.
+The Hina Matsuri festival should be celebrated on the 3rd day of the 3rd month, which with the old calendar (kyureki) was always about one month later than March 3rd (this year- 2018 – it will be April 7), when the peach Blossoms ACTUALLY DO bloom.
+And while some people in certain regions do continue to celebrate the Doll Festival according to the KYUREKI (old calendar), now most Japanese do so on the 3rd day of the NEW 3rd month, which is March.